Something of a backlash to the typical portrayal of the Evil Albino

 - Shiro from Deadman Wonderland starts out this way, but then it's revealed that due to a Split Personality and a Dark and Troubled Past, she is actually The Wretched Egg, responsible for killing all of Ganta's classmates and landing him in that hellhole to begin with.

-- Koko Hekmatyar from Jormungand, having bright-white hair and skin, but blue eyes, and being a arms dealer with her own private micro-army, qualifies for the Anti-Hero variant.
+- Koko Hekmatyar from Jormungand, has bright-white hair and skin, but blue eyes.
+Being a arms dealer with her own private micro-army, she qualifies for the Anti-Hero variant.

-- Jo from Bakuretsu Tenshi is the Sociopathic Hero version of this.
+- Jo from Burst Angel is the Sociopathic Hero version of this.

 - The White Witch from the Legion of Super-Heroes.
 (Although her colouration was the result of her magical powers, she had pure white hair, chalk white skin and red eyes, so she certainly came across as an albino.)